What is Pentaho?

 You chose the No Repository initially when you launched the Spoon.
 Later the Spoon stops asking the repository option once you configure it.
 If you want to save the jobs and transformations, you have two options.

-- Repository: The jobs and transformations in the repository are saved when you use the repository.
+The jobs and transformations in the repository are saved when you use the repository.
 You can think of the repository as a relational database that is designed for this specific purpose.

-- Files: in this method you will save the jobs and transformations as normal XML files with the extensions.
+In this method you will save the jobs and transformations as normal XML files with the extensions.

 Why do you choose to work with files instead of the repository?